-#iwill is a UK-wide campaign that aims to make social action part of life for as many 10 to 20 year-olds as possible by the year 2020.
-Through collaboration and partnership it is spreading the word about the benefits of youth social action.
+#iwill is a UK-wide campaign that aims to make social action part of life for as many young people as possible by the year 2020.
+Through collaboration and partnership, it is spreading the word about the benefits of youth social action.

-- The #iwillFund looks to support activities that create opportunities for young people aged 10-20 to develop their character and their capacity to significantly contribute to their community.
+The #iwillFund looks to support social action activities that create opportunities for young people aged 10-20 to develop their potential and their capacity to significantly contribute to their community.